cyshen11/cyshen11.github.io/_projects/kafka-chess-app.md

     hostname: broker
     container_name: broker
     ports:
-      - '9092:9092' # This makes Kafka available on your computer at port 9092
+      - "9092:9092" # This makes Kafka available on your computer at port 9092
     environment:
       # ... other Kafka settings (like where it stores data, how it communicates)
-      KAFKA_ADVERTISED_LISTENERS: 'PLAINTEXT_HOST://localhost:9092,PLAINTEXT://broker:19092'
+      KAFKA_ADVERTISED_LISTENERS: "PLAINTEXT_HOST://localhost:9092,PLAINTEXT://broker:19092"
 ```

 In this snippet:

-*   `image: apache/kafka:latest` tells Docker to download and use the latest version of Kafka.
+- `image: apache/kafka:latest` tells Docker to download and use the latest version of Kafka.
-*   `ports: - '9092:9092'` is very important!
-It means that whatever traffic goes to port `9092` on *your computer* will be sent to port `9092` *inside the Kafka container*.
+- `ports: - '9092:9092'` is very important!
+It means that whatever traffic goes to port `9092` on _your computer_ will be sent to port `9092` _inside the Kafka container_.
 This is how our other applications (like Flask) can connect to Kafka using `localhost:9092`.
-*   `KAFKA_ADVERTISED_LISTENERS` is like Kafka announcing its address so other applications know where to send messages.
+- `KAFKA_ADVERTISED_LISTENERS` is like Kafka announcing its address so other applications know where to send messages.
 Here, `localhost:9092` is the address other applications outside the Docker network will use.

 This `docker-compose.yml` file effectively sets up the entire "post office building" for our event bus.